felix34003/Astra-DARPA-Lift-Drone/README.md

 Traditional drone designs attempt to enhance performance through brute force methods, such as increasing the size of the motors and batteries.
 Astra takes a different approach.

-There are a couple of things were wrong with the traditional approach:
+There are a couple of problems with the traditional approach:

 1.)
 Brute force methods by definition lead to diminishing returns.
 - Larger motors and batteries means more weight needs to be carried.
 Meaning more energy needs to be used.